pantheon-systems/documentation/source/content/redis.md

 <Alert title="Note" type="info">

 This configuration uses the `Redis_CacheCompressed` class for better performance.
-This requires the Redis plugin version 3.13 or later.
+This requires the Redis module version 3.13 or later.
 For versions before 3.13, use `Redis_Cache` in step 4 instead.

 </Alert>